 Advent (the four Sundays before Christmas until Christmas Eve) Blue has come to represent excited preparation and looking forward to the second advent.

-Christmastide (Christmas Eve until Epiphany January 6th) White or gold represents our celebrating the acts of God in the incarnation and the redemption.
+Christmastide (Christmas Eve until Epiphany) Gold and white represents our celebrating the acts of God in the incarnation and the redemption.

 Epiphany (January 6th until Ash Wednesday) Green is used to symbolize our spiritual growth during ordinary times.